 Punta Mita has been described by Forbes Magazine as ‘the ultimate luxury travel destination.’
-It was once a sleepy little fishing village, but today Punta Mita is a dream come true for the more discerning traveler.
-With luxury gated homes and 5-star resort hotels offering world-class service, not to mention highly rated golf courses, Punta Mita, Mexico is a top-tier destination.
+It was once a sleepy little fishing village, but today, Punta Mita is a dream come true for the more discerning traveler.
+With luxury gated homes and 5* resort hotels offering world-class service, not to mention highly rated golf courses, Punta Mita in Mexico is a top-tier destination.

 1. Admire the Views

 The village of Punta Mita is surrounded on three sides by sparkling water and beautiful beaches.
 Many of the most luxurious villas are located on the west coast, while some of the gated estates are on the north coast.
 If you want to go celeb-spotting, head to the eastern peninsula, as this is where several celebrities own beachfront real estate.
 Naturally, their properties enjoy some amazing views over Banderas Bay.

 If you want a table with a view, head to the Tuna Blanca restaurant in Punta Mita.
 It’s ranked as the number one restaurant in Punta Mita.
 Serving a selection of Mexican dishes and seafood, Tuna Blanca has a lovely terrace with some of the best views in the area.
 You can watch out for Humpback whales while you tuck into a tasty meal.

 The beaches in Punta Mita are exceptional.
 This coast is rarely troubled by hurricanes, so the beaches remain pristine all year round.
 Punta Village sits on Banderas Beach.
 It is a paradise for sun worshippers and water sports enthusiasts alike.

 Bucerias Beach is a short 30-minute journey from Punta Mita.
 This five-mile stretch of stunning sand lies along Banderas Bay and is popular with local families.
 There are plenty of shells to collect, water sports to try, and if you want to try windsurfing, the conditions are ideal.